School of Science and Engineering: Academics

 SEM stresses a philosophy of hands-on science education, and specializes in offering science, technology, engineering, and mathematics courses.
-Its mathematics courses range in complexity from Geometry and Pre-AP Algebra II (the lowest-level courses offered) to AP Calculus BC, AP Stats, and its own unique Advanced Topics of the Theory of Applied Mathematics (A.T.T.A.M.) course.
+Its mathematics courses range in complexity from Geometry and Honors Algebra II (the lowest-level courses offered) to AP Calculus BC, AP Stats, and its own unique Advanced Topics of the Theory of Applied Mathematics (A.T.T.A.M.) course.
 Science courses range from basic-level courses such as Pre-AP Biology to higher-level courses such as AP Physics C and AP Chemistry.
 Of special note is SEM's unique "SuperLab" class, a laboratory-based course which combines the material of both AP Physics C and AP Chemistry.
-Tech courses that instruct students in Computer Science concepts and the Java programming language are also available in the form of AP Computer Science P and A.
+Tech courses that instruct students in Computer Science concepts are available in the form of AP Computer Science Principles and AP Computer Science A, with a third "CS III: Data Structures and Algorithms" class taught to students who choose to take the class as an elective.

 Recognition

 In both 2005 and 2011, SEM has received the Blue Ribbon School award by the U.S. Department of Education.

 SEM was ranked as second best high school in the United States in 2007 according to the survey "The 1200 Best Public High Schools in the USA", it was eighth in 2006 and sixth in 2005.
 In 2007, SEM was ranked as the 18th best public high school in America by U.S. News & World Report.

 The College Board announced that SEM is number 1 in the world for passing minorities in Calculus AB and number one in the United States for passing Hispanics in Computer Science.
 In 2006, SEM was visited by President George W. Bush for excellence in education and the school's philosophy of emphasizing math and science, something he stressed in his 2006 State of the Union address.
 The school consistently ranks number one in D Magazine's Best Public High Schools in Dallas and has been named the Academic UIL District Champion for District 9-5A and 11-5A in 2006 and 2007 respectively.

 In 2011, SEM was ranked the number 1 high school in America by the Washington Post.
 The school was also ranked number 1 in the Newsweek list of America's Best High Schools.
 In 2012, it was ranked the number one high school in the North Texas area by Children at Risk, a research and advocacy institute dedicated to helping children: